-- (1) 13 million tonnes of ore stockpiled during pre-stripping - (3) Excludes reclamation and closure costs estimated at \$54 million
+- (1) 13 million tonnes of ore stockpiled during pre-stripping - (2) Includes down payment for lease financing of mine equipment - (3) Excludes reclamation and closure costs estimated at \$54 million

 A summary of the operating costs estimate for Black Pine is presented in Table 5.
 Operating costs are based on ownership and owner's direction of all mine and processing equipment and facilities.
 Reclamation and closure costs estimated from first principles at \$54 million and validated with a Nevada Standardized Reclamation Cost Estimator model, are additional to sustaining capital costs illustrated in Table 4 and are included in the Project economic evaluation.